okrauskopf/Flsun_V400/README.md

 8 - Calibrate Extrusion Multiplier and add the result in Cura, <a hef="https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html">with yet another great uide by Ellis</a>

+9 - The three driver belts, one in each column, should be equally tightly stretched.
+Haven't found a guide yet but it is pretty easy to place your ear close and pluck them like a guitar one by one and listen to the note of each being in same tune.
+You can pluck the belt on either the columns right or left side, one side will not "ring" but the other one will give you a weak but clear base note.

-9 - If you still get nozzle crashing into the print with layer shifts and possibly also spaghetti do Klipper's <a href="https://www.klipper3d.org/Delta_Calibrate.html#enhanced-delta-calibration">Enhanced Delta Calibration</a>
+10 - If you still get nozzle crashing into the print with layer shifts and possibly also spaghetti do Klipper's <a href="https://www.klipper3d.org/Delta_Calibrate.html#enhanced-delta-calibration">Enhanced Delta Calibration</a>